Bit1 Competition

 During spring, teams of young game developers are invited to join the competition.
 First they compete in the local events PreBits, held around Finland.
 The top two teams from each PreBit will continue to the final.
 Teams can also attend remotely, in case of long-distance to the preliminary cities.

-- PreBit Helsinki (7.3.2025)
+- PreBit Helsinki - 19.3. and 20.3.

-- PreBit Tampere (not confirmed)
+- PreBit Tampere - 18.3.

-- PreBit Jyväskylä (not confirmed)
+- PreBit Jyväskylä - TBA

-- PreBit Kajaani (not confirmed)
+- PreBit Kajaani - 25.2.

-- PreBit Online (in March, week 11)
+- PreBit Online - 11.3.

-To the Bit1 final
+To the Bit1 Finale

-Application process for the teams:
+Application Process for the Teams

 Please first read the competition rules to make sure your team is eligible.
-The registration for the Bit1 Competition is now open!

 To submit your application you need following material: